-Over the last two years I have significantly redesigned nearly every aspect of the Humanities and Social Sciences class schedule at Kankakee Community College, including substantially expanding the number of hybrid courses we offer.
+I led efforts to significantly redesign nearly every aspect of the Humanities and Social Sciences class schedule at Kankakee Community College, including substantially expanding the number of hybrid courses we offered.
 For more more on this particular aspect of our redesign efforts, see KCC Hybrid Course Initiative.

 The result were semester schedules that not only lacked a coherent rationale, but were riddled with conflicts and inconsistencies that made it difficult for students to find classes that met their needs.
 Indeed, feedback on the Noel Levitz Student Satisfaction Inventory (SSI) routinely indicated that “Classes are scheduled at times that are convenient for me” to be one of our top challenges.
 Further, faculty in several disciplines were in serious danger of not making load due to insufficient enrollments–with the college considering options including Reductions in Force.